How Djoser’s Focus on User Convenience Increased Their Online Travel Bookings

-This case study draws on the one originally written by Thijs van der Wal, Conversion Rate Optimization Consultant at Traffic4u, an online marketing agency that uses VWO to optimize websites for its clients.
-The original case study won the Gold Award at WhichTestWon’s Online Testing Awards 2014.
+This success story draws on the one originally written by Thijs van der Wal, Conversion Rate Optimization Consultant at Traffic4u, an online marketing agency that uses VWO to optimize websites for its clients.
+The original success story won the Gold Award at WhichTestWon’s Online Testing Awards 2014.

 Djoser, a major Dutch travel agency, hired Traffic4u to optimize its website conversions.

-The Traffic4u team worked closely with Djoser to look for ways to increase the number of people who made online bookings through Djoser’s website.
+The Traffic4u team worked closely with Djoser to look for ways to increase the number of online bookings through Djoser’s website.

 In the original version (control), a text link with a call to action button Book now was placed next to the specific travel date.
 On the basis of data analysis and experience, the team concluded that making an actual booking was a significant step for users of Djoser.
 They hypothesized that giving users an option and greater flexibility to confirm their booking (rather than just either book or leave) might encourage more users to book.